 Links and Other Clicks

-I came across a wonderful web site that describes what the author considers the best rides in California and Oregon.
+Yes, I know I showed this link near the top of the page, but here it is again – a wonderful web site that describes what the author considers the best rides in California and Oregon.